shnarazk/splr/README.md

   - stabilization based on Luby series, or LubyStabilization
   - chronological backtrack and non-chronological backtrack
   - clause vivification
-  - re-phase of best phases
+  - re-phase the best phases

 Among them, the unique feature is LubyStabilization.
 Let me explain it.